Kinka Beach, Queensland: Education

 There are no schools in Kinka Beach.
 The nearest government primary school is Emu Park State School in neighbouring Emu Park to the south-east.
 The nearest government secondary school is Yeppoon State High School in Yeppoon to the north-west.

 Amenities

 There is one small shop.
-There is also a caravan park and three motels (Kinka Palms Beachfront Apartments / Motel, Sunlover Lodge, and Kinka Kippa).
+There is also a caravan park and three motels.

 Transport

 Kinka Beach is linked to all three centres by a bus service which runs every day including weekends.

 Attractions

 The Big Whale is one of Australia's big things.
 It is at 1059 Scenic Highway (23.2264°S 150.7928°E).
 It was originally built by Kevin Logan as part of a now-closed tourist attraction Coral Life Marine Park.